NPodlozhniy/npodlozhniy.github.io/content/posts/feedback-analysis.md

 #### Text cleaning

-Barely the role of data cleaning might be underestimated, its incredibly important step, if this is skipped the rest of analysis doesn't make any sense then.
+Barely the role of data cleaning might be underestimated, it's an incredibly important step, if this is skipped the rest of analysis doesn't make any sense then.

 Main cleaning that should be applied:
 - remove all the symbols and keep only words